ygordimas/javascript-interview-prep/README.md

 }

 let pet = new Cat('Furryball')
+pet.printNameArrow()
-pet.printNameArrow() //prints Furryball. printNameArrow() declaration is part of the Cat class scope, which contains a reference to a name variable. pet.printNameFunction() //will print nothing.
-A function declaration scope for this is defined by where the function is called, and in this case, the global object has no declaration for a name variable
+//prints Furryball. printNameArrow() declaration is part of the Cat class scope, which contains a reference to a _name_ variable. pet.printNameFunction()
+//prints nothing.
+A function declaration scope for _this_ is defined by where the function is called, and in this case, the global object has no declaration for a _name_ variable
 ```